logo

 General

-Strategic buildings whether a bank, hospital or a commercial headquarters house resources central to the integrity of their business and it is acknowledged that an appropriate level of security should be maintained to ensure operational viability and the protection of their own personnel and the public in adverse conditions.
+Strategic buildings whether a bank, hospital or a commercial headquarters all house resources central to the integrity of their business and it is acknowledged that an appropriate level of security should be maintained to ensure operational viability and the protection of their own personnel and the public in adverse conditions.
 The level of security is a matter for the organisation in the context of the perceived risk and public acceptability of security measures taken.

 Selecting a New Site